Angus Robertson: MSP for Edinburgh Central (2021–present)

+Cabinet Secretary for Constitution, External Affairs and Culture (2021–present)

 In May 2021, following the SNP's victory, he was appointed Cabinet Secretary for the Constitution, External Affairs and Culture by First Minister Nicola Sturgeon.
 Alex Cole-Hamilton of the Scottish Liberal Democrats said his party could not support the role, filled by Robertson.
 He stated "not one minute" of ministerial or civil service time should given to the "tired, old arguments about currency and about borders".
 However, his amendment to a Scottish Government motion appointing new ministers was rejected by 70 votes to four, with 51 abstentions.

+2022 census

 In 2022 Robertson was charged with overseeing Scotland's decennial census.
 However, when only 77% of households returned the census - compared with a rate of 97% for the one in England and Wales the previous year - Robertson extended the deadline at a cost of nearly £10 million.
-Robertson said the war in Ukraine was partly to blame but told the Scottish Parliament there were "potentially serious consequences for not completing a census".
-Opposition politicians labelled Robertson's handling of the census "nothing short of disastrous" and said the SNP had been foolish not to hold it at the same time as the rest of the country when there was a significant amount of UK-wide publicity about the event.
+Robertson said the Russian invasion of Ukraine was partly to blame but told the Scottish Parliament there were "potentially serious consequences for not completing a census".

+Robertson's attempt to defend the low response rate by invoking the Russian invasion of Ukraine was mocked by opposition politicians, who labelled Robertson's handling of the census "nothing short of disastrous" and said the SNP had been foolish not to hold it at the same time as the rest of the country when there was a significant amount of UK-wide publicity about the event.

+Robertson was subsequently reappointed Constitution Secretary by both Humza Yousaf in 2023 and John Swinney in 2024.

+Meeting with Israeli diplomat

+On 8 August 2024, Robertson met with Daniela Grudsky Ekstein, the Deputy Ambassador of Israel to the UK.
+A photo of the meeting was later posted on the Israeli embassy's social media pages, saying that Grudsky Ekstein had discussed the release of Israeli hostages with Robertson, and that Israel was "looking forward to cooperating" with Scotland in areas including culture and renewables.
+The photograph provoked uproar within the Scottish National Party, whose politicians have been highly critical of Israel's conduct during the Gaza war.
+Several SNP MSPs and former ministers called for Robertson's resignation.
+Robertson met with Grudsky with the full knowledge and permission of the First Minister John Swinney, who stood by his decision to accept the Israeli embassy's request for a meeting, and defended the meeting as an opportunity to convey the Scottish Government's "consistent position on the killing and suffering of innocent civilians in the region."